IN CONVERSATION

 It’s not the human race that’s destructive; it’s a tiny portion of the human race — the capitalist patriarchy—that’s destructive, and this portion controls the world’s capital.

-The native inhabitants didn’t destroy the Amazonian forests—Cargill has destroyed them; the hydropower companies have destroyed the Amazonian forests.
+The native inhabitants didn’t destroy the Amazonian forests—Cargill and the hydropower companies did.
 Women have not been leading agents in this destruction.
-A tiny group in powerful positions has tried redefining what being human means.
-They have proven destructive, and we must reclaim being human to be creative, non-violent, and at peace.
+A tiny group in powerful positions has tried to redefine what it means to be human.
+They have proven destructive, and we must reclaim our humanity to be creative, nonviolent, and at peace.

 Why are we continuously brainwashed to choose uniformity when irregularities and uniqueness add to diversity?